cisagov/ScubaGear/baselines/teams.md

 Steps are outlined in [Manage contact with external Teams users not managed by an organization](https://docs.microsoft.com/en-us/microsoftteams/manage-external-access#manage-contact-with-external-teams-users-not-managed-by-an-organization).
-All of the settings in this section are configured in the [**Microsoft Teams admin center**](https://admin.teams.microsoft.com).
+All the settings in this section are configured in the [**Microsoft Teams admin center**](https://admin.teams.microsoft.com).

 #### MS.TEAMS.5.1v1, instructions: